 Beyond all else, leaders must listen to what their employees have to say.
 These individuals can provide valuable insight into both the internal and external brand experience.
 From food quality complaints to persistent customer questions, employee knowledge runs the gamut.
 If leaders ever hope to make informed decisions, employee insight isn’t just useful—it’s essential.

 While employee engagement surveys still provide valuable insight into the contact center experience, brands must look past these more traditional methods in order to understand perspectives that may otherwise remain dormant.

-Town Hall meetings are an effective way to get employees talking, for instance, because bringing those agents with shared experiences together in one room allows each participant to connect and relate with their fellow colleagues.
+Town Hall meetings are an effective way to get employees talking, for instance, because bringing those associates with shared experiences together in one room allows each participant to connect and relate with their fellow colleagues.
 Once one employee dares to speak up, the rest will undoubtedly chime in, thereby fostering the dialogue leaders have been searching for all along.
 Once the gates to clear, honest communication have opened, employees will finally have their much-deserved seat at the table.

 For example, transparency invites dialogue and promotes honesty.
 Having a clear and well communicated “definition of success” will keep employees well-informed of progress toward collective goals.
 As you communicate how you’re performing against the plan, ask for employee feedback on how to do better, what’s getting in the way, what to do next, etc., and be sure to incorporate that in to your plan.

 Also, it’s important to be present and opportunistic.
 Take advantage of the opportunity you have when you casually interact with employees.
 Sit with them on break in the break room, stop and chat as you enter or exit the building, take a walk on break, or pause in the halls to engage with someone.
 Get to know someone new, ask them about how their day is going, see if there is anything they need or anything preventing them from giving it their all today, and if they answer, listen.